pansift/p3/README.md

 1. Please remember that you must run the script as the user account you intend to implement RUM (Real User Monitoring) on and you must also have a full window session.
 2. If you do not have an existing bucket but you wish to use one for multiple agents (or want extra buckets for greater separation of agents) please [contact support](https://pansift.com/contact) for the *simple steps* to create a new 'holding' bucket including the requisite UUID, token, and URL.
 You can use an existing bucket if you have claimed one already.
-3. For **commercial customers** please [contact support](https://pansift.com/contact) if you want to ensure your bucket and data resides in the Influx cloud rather than our OSS instances.
+3. For **commercial customers** please [contact support](https://pansift.com/contact) if you want to ensure your bucket and data resides in the Influx cloud rather than our Influx OSS instances.

 #### Configuration Files For Pre-staging